Abortion is more common than you might think. About a third of women in the UK will have an abortion by the time they are 45.

 If someone is under 16 but is considered able to consent to their own medical treatment, they can consent to an abortion without being forced to tell a parent or carer.
-However, a doctor will try to involve a parent or another adult to provide support, for example another family member or a youth worker.
+However, a doctor will try to involve a parent or another adult to provide support.

 Young people under 16 are also allowed to access contraception without having to get permission from a parent or carer, as long as the doctor thinks they can understand and consent to this.

 It’s important to know that the law is different across the UK:

 If you live in England, Wales or Scotland, two doctors need to agree that continuing the pregnancy will cause you significant physical or mental distress.
 Once they have agreed, you have until 24 weeks into the pregnancy to have an abortion.
 It’s a good idea to go and see a doctor as soon as possible if you know you are pregnant and have made up your mind to have an abortion.
 Abortion is one of the safest medical operations there is, and complications are very rare.
 Earlier abortions are even safer than later ones, and can be done using a pill before nine weeks – see our section on different types of abortion.

 If you’re in Northern Ireland, abortion is not allowed in most cases.
 But you are legally allowed to travel to another country to have an abortion, although you will have to pay if you come to England (where most Northern Irish people who have abortions choose to come).
 The cost will range from £400 to over £2,000, and will be cheaper the earlier you can have an abortion.
 The Abortion Support Network can help with the price of the abortion and can find accommodation if you need to stay overnight.